 - Another option is to invest in gold.
 Gold is a precious metal that has been used as a store of value for centuries.
 As a result, it tends to hold its value during economic turmoil.

 - Finally, A fixed index annuity is an insurance product that offers a guaranteed rate of return, plus the potential for additional growth based on the performance of a stock market index.
-If the stock market crashes, your investment in a fixed index annuity will not go down in value.
-The guaranteed rate of return provides a floor for your investment, and the index-linked growth potential gives you the stock market’s upside without the downside risk.
+If the market crashes, your investment in a fixed index annuity will not decrease in value.
+The guaranteed rate of return provides a floor for your investment, and the index-linked growth potential gives you the market’s upside without the downside risk.

 So if you’re worried about the stock market crashing, consider investing in bonds, gold, or indexed annuities.

 How To Protect A 401(k) And IRA During A Stock Market Crash

 If you haven’t been proactive in a stock market crash, don’t fret.
 When crash planning, a 401(k) or IRA owner can take a few options, waiting for the market to recover or moving the money into a conservative vehicle like a deferred annuity.

 Most deferred annuities offer principal protection, which means you can’t lose money if the stock market takes a nosedive.
 Annuity owners either earn an interest rate or gain nothing (nor lose nothing).
 The annuity’s value stays the same.